 - 1. An AMA-approved scoring system must be used. - 2.
 Each rider is entitled to examine their score with the head scorer or referee. - 3.
-No official announcement of race winners may be made until all scores have been examined and approved by the head scorer.
+No official announcement of race winners may be made results shall be posted until all scores have been examined and approved by the head scorer.
 Official results are declared final if no rider requests a recheck within a half hour after they are posted.
-The final results posted at the end of the 30-minute protest period may not be altered except by the AMA or the appeal process.
+The final results posted at the end of the 30-minute protest period may not be altered except by the AMA or the appeal process. - 4.
+The event is completed when the leader takes the checkered flag.
+The number of laps completed determines the finishing position of each participant.
+A participant need not take the checkered flag to finish.

-F. Claiming
+H. Claiming

-All sanctioned Flat Track, short track, TT, Hillclimb, road race, and youth meets are claiming meets.
+All sanctioned Flat Track, Short Track, TT, Hillclimb, Road Race, and youth meets are claiming meets.
 The claiming price shall be 30 percent over manufacturer suggested retail price using the Black Book AMA Official Motorcycle Value Guide, Kelly Blue Book or NADA appraisal guide and include the complete motorcycle or minicycle.
-In Flat Track, short track, and TT claims will be for the engine, including electronics, carburetion, and exhaust only.
+In Flat Track, Short Track, and TT claims will be for the engine, including electronics, carburetion, and exhaust only.
 Vintage and ATV class equipment will be excluded from the claiming rule.
-Claiming prices for Flat Track, short track, and TT are established in the following schedule:
+Claiming prices for Flat Track, Short Track, and TT are established in the following schedule: